How to use the command 'git pr' (with examples)

 Explanation:

-: The name of the remote repository where the pull request is located.
+: The name of the specific remote repository from which the pull request will be checked out.
+This is useful when dealing with multiple remotes within a project.

 Example output: